 The Área Metropolitana do Porto (AMP), along with MAZE and the Calouste Gulbenkian Foundation, completed the third edition of AMPLIFICA, a capacity building program, that accelerated 38 impact projects since 2017 tackling areas such as at-risk youth, the inclusion of people with disabilities and the empowerment of informal caregivers.
 With the program, we have learned that the selection process and stakeholder engagement are critical success factor as well as continuous mentorship support.

 AMP, a public institution composed by seventeen municipalities in the region of the city of Oporto, in the north of Portugal, has been one of MAZE’s critical partners since 2016.
 From the very beginning, there was a common understanding from AMP that social innovation is a vital aspect of regional economic development.
 AMP was one of the first public institutions in Portugal to recognise the need for capacity building among social organisations to foster innovation for social good.
-This strategic challenge led to the design of AMPLIFICA, an accelerator program targeting existing social organisations working in very diverse areas such as at-risk youth, the inclusion of people with disabilities and the empowerment of informal caregivers.
+This strategic challenge led to the design of AMPLIFICA, a startup accelerator program targeting existing social organisations working in very diverse areas such as at-risk youth, the inclusion of people with disabilities and the empowerment of informal caregivers.

 AMPLIFICA started with a generalist approach to acceleration.
 In 2019, the programme evolved to become an early-stage impact accelerator for teams aiming to develop new tech-based products and services.
 To successfully reach this new audience, we established a strategic partnership with the University of Porto, specifically with UPIN, an innovation department that manages intellectual property, technology transfer activities and corporate partnerships for the university.